Devica2000/Identification-of-mammogram-mass-as-benign-or-malignant/README.md

 # B-or-M
-The aim of this project is to identigy mammogram mass as benign or malignant.
+The aim of this project is to identify mammogram mass as benign or malignant.
 Several machine learning algorithms and neural networks will be used.
 At the end, I will do a comparison between all the approaches to see which one gives the best results.

 The first algorithms used is Decision Trees (with and without K-Fold validation) and Random Forest.